Street Art from Different Cities in One Collection

 Can I collect street art by city?

 Yes.
-City clusters are a useful way to build a collection with geographic and cultural range.
+City clusters can help you build a collection with geographic and cultural range.

 Does Street Collector have international artists?